-"This is a mature first recording by a singer you're sure to hear more from," says renowned trumpeter John McNeil, who produced the album, which will be released by SteepleChase Lookout on November 10th.
+"This is a mature first recording by a singer you're sure to hear more from," says renowned trumpeter John McNeil, who produced the album.
 "The tunes are catchy and well-constructed, and you'll probably find yourself singing them in a short time.
 I sing them still."

 The album features Levy with an all-star band: drummer Richie Barshay, bassist Jorge Roeder, tenor saxophonist Adam Kolker, guitarist Steve Cardenas, trumpeter John Bailey, pianist Carmen Staaf, and violinist Mark Feldman.